 - Visit college campuses during breaks and attend local fairs.

-- The counselor will guide students through finalizing their college lists through one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to finalize their plans beyond IDEAL.
+- The counselor will guide students through finalizing their college lists via one-on-one meetings and family conferences focused on the application and financial aid process so students can narrow their choices and begin to complete their plans beyond IDEAL.